apache/openserverless/README.md

 # Development Environment Overview

 If you only want to test OpenServerless, stop here.
+You should have a working environment.

 The rest of this readme describes how to create a development enviroment within the vm.